JonathanCBU/restful_budget_api/tutorial/step_1.md

 2. We created a dummy user names tester with a password of 1234

-3. We added the absolute path of our database to a .env file so Python can find the DB without a need to commit any private info from our path to the repo
+3. We added the absolute path of our database and schema to a .env file so Python can find the DB without a need to commit any private info from our path to the repo (it'll also help with configs in a future step)

 4. We added our first Python function to help us create db files in the future